thriveweb/see-civil/content/quarry-solutions/leaders/john-loader.md

   management and technical supervisor.

-  Johns current role as Quality Manager Quarry Solutions was appointed to him in December 2017 seeing him responsible for Development and maintaining Quality Management System reviewing operations as part of Continual Improvement Process to identify opportunities.
+  John's current role as Quality Manager Quarry Solutions was appointed to him in December 2017 seeing him responsible for Development and maintaining Quality Management System reviewing operations as part of Continual Improvement Process to identify opportunities.
 meta: {}
 ---